ros-navigation/navigation2/nav2_route/README.md

 - [ ] Quality:
   - web documentation (BT node configuration page, package configuration pages, simple command docs, migration for all),
-  - Enable or document the use for blocking edges or pausing for anothe robot locking out an edge.
-Blocked edges due to other robots , Go another way ando/or wait. other multi-robot things like block edges due to other robot's occupation.
-Add temporal element that can track relative to other routes other robots are taking.
-Put higher cost in edges with overlap with other platforms to reduce overlap (just use DynamicEdges service from fleet management app?)

   - Tutorials (bt xml change, plugin customize (op/edge), file field examples)
   - Demos: